Summer School Program 2018

-Our four-week academic courses traditionally run in June and early July.
+Our four-week academic courses traditionally run in June.
 Morning Learning Camp is offered as a four-week program or on a weekly basis.
 Many of our special Art and Academic Enrichment Camps and Sports Camps are offered on a weekly basis.

 Both Kinkaid and non-Kinkaid students are welcome to participate in all summer school camps and classes.

 - Late Registration: A $20 late fee per student will be charged for registrations entered after May 17, 2018.